dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-8-scene-7.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 8, Scene 7"
 date: 2006/11/24 16:01:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 8, Scene 7
-comments: true
-published: true
-layout: post

 ---

 Jeremy heard a buzzing sound.
 Aaron reached into his pocket and pulled out a cell phone.
 "Excuse me just a minute.
 I have to take this call."
 He stepped away from Jeremy and Nils and moved to the back of the room, speaking quietly into the cell phone.